The Importance of a Daily Schedule for Kids with ADHD: Sample Routines and More

 Children with ADHD need routine.
 Reliable schedules for mornings, after school, and bedtime make a tremendous difference in setting expectations, building good habits, and improving ADD-related behavior.
 Use these recommended templates to wrangle your family’s time.

 You’ve heard it before: Set up a morning routine for kids with ADHD to get out the door on time.
 Make sure homework happens at the same time and in the same setting daily.
 Do something fun to unwind before a regular bedtime.

 On paper, this seems pretty basic.
 But when you’re raising a child with real attention difficulties in the real world, setting and maintaining such routines can seem downright hopeless.
 Yet there is hope — even happiness — in sight.

 Many well-intentioned parents enthusiastically start out to establish the structure their children need.
 Yet many throw in the towel after a few weeks (or even a few days) because the routines are not working.
 “Billy just won’t listen.
 He doesn’t want to go along with it.
 Every day becomes a battle, and we’re all worn out.
 Is there something else we can try?”

-Usually, routines don’t work because parents give up too soon.
+Usually, trying to implement a daily schedule doesn’t work because parents give up too soon.
 To make structure truly effective, routines need to be seen and implemented not just as simple behavioral strategies, but as a way of life.

 Routines affect life positively on two levels.
 In terms of behavior, they help improve efficiency and daily functioning.
 It may not always be obvious, but children want and need routines.
 A predictable schedule offers structure that helps kids feel safe and secure.
 By building one, you send a message that says, “This is how we do things.”
 Routines make daily activities manageable, allowing your child to focus on one thing at a time.